-If you’ve ever needed to send money to someone, or worse, if you’ve ever needed money sent to you, you know what a hassle it can be.
-Figuring out how to send the money, finding a location to send the money from, understanding the fees and charges that get mysteriously tacked onto your bill, and worst of all, tracking down a convenient (or better yet, accessible) location to receive the money can prove to be the most daunting of tasks imaginable.
-In some cases, it’s faster, cheaper, and easier to hop on a plane and hand the money over to your recipient in person, instead!
+If you’ve ever needed to send money to someone, or if you’ve ever needed money sent to you, you know what a hassle it can be.
+Figuring out how to send the money, finding a location to send the money from, understanding the fees and charges and tracking down a convenient location to receive the money can prove to be a daunting task imaginable.

-Before you get your travel agent on the phone, there is a better solution.
 Money transfer services offer people a fast, convenient, and economical way to send money all over the world.
-How do money transfers work, what fees can you expect to pay, and when will the money arrive are all questions you’ll get answers to in the sections below.
+How do money transfers work, what fees can you expect to pay, and when will the money arrive are all questions, you’ll get answers to in the sections below.
 In the end, you’ll finally have a means for sending money to the people you love when they need it.
-And, it won’t cost you any airfare.

 How Money Transfers Work